arjunneervannan/QRAgent/README.md

 # Qwen2.5-VL-7B-Instruct Factor Agent

-A basic implementation of a factor evaluation agent using Qwen2.5-VL-7B-Instruct for the QRAgent_Env environment.
-This agent can observe market data, propose factor strategies, and evaluate their performance without reinforcement learning.
+A clean implementation of a factor evaluation agent using Qwen2.5-VL-7B-Instruct for the QRAgent_Env environment.
+This agent can observe market data, propose factor strategies, and evaluate their performance through an interactive environment.

 ## Overview

 This implementation provides:
-- A simple Qwen2.5-VL-7B-Instruct agent that can interact with the QRAgent_Env
+- A clean Qwen2.5-VL-7B-Instruct agent wrapper that can interact with the QRAgent_Env
 - Basic action generation based on observations
 - Factor strategy evaluation using the Factor DSL
-- Hugging Face Jobs compatibility for cloud evaluation
+- Simple evaluation loop for testing and development

 ## Files

-- `qwen_agent.py` - Main agent implementation and local evaluation script
+- `agent_wrapper.py` - Clean wrapper for the Qwen agent with helper methods
-- `hf_job_config.py` - Hugging Face Jobs configuration for cloud evaluation
+- `evaluation_loop.py` - Basic evaluation loop for running episodes
-- `test_agent.py` - Simple test script to verify functionality
+- `example_usage.py` - Example script demonstrating usage
 - `requirements.txt` - Python dependencies
 - `README.md` - This file
+- `QRAgent_Env/` - The core reinforcement learning environment (unchanged)

 ## Installation